leanwriting/epiphanies/_posts/2017-10-04-lean-coffee.markdown

 ---

-# The 1st hot take!

-The Overnight Dynamic Change of a Smaller Team
+**The 1st lean coffee epiphan/hot take!**

-A team just went through a dramatic change - from 12 members down to 7.
-While the remaining team anticipated the negative effects of the change - the results of the actual change were for the better!
+Your team just went through a dramatic change - from 12 members down to 7.
+While the remaining team anticipated the negative effects of a change - the actual results were for the better!

-TODO...
-Finish

-Pros and Cons of team changes

-- benefits of semi-permanent teams
+So some change can be good, but it's not guaranteed.
+You never want to force change on a team, but natural changes can have some great benefits:

+- Allows other team members to grow as they'll have more opportunity.
+- Maybe the change could result in a more-optimal size.
+- Promoting voluntary team changes can better grow your team members.

+Pros/Cons/Thoughts on team change:

+- You don't want too dramatic a change.
+There's a benefits of "semi-permanent teams" that bring consistency from project to project.
-- 10-20% change vs 50%-70 change
+- 10-20% change is usually much less distruptive than a 50%-70 change.
-- does it make sense to purposely change up teams?
+- Does it make sense to purposely change up teams?
+Changing a team might make for more T-shape (or M-shaped, or graph-shaped) teammates - all of which might be more effective team members
-- team dynamics change and team robustness
-- purposeful changing teams might create more T-shaped (or M-shaped/graph-shaped) people vs specialists
-- takes investment when people switch roles - are orgs willing to make that investment
+- It does take investment for people to switch switch teams/roles - Orgs willing to make that investment should weight the costs/benefits

 Will changing who's on a team affect metrics?
 It shouldn't.
 Metrics shouldn't be focused on a particular person.